 Fund Financial Statements - A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The fund financial statements provide detail information about the most significant funds, not the District as a whole.
 The District, like other special districts, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The District's funds are segregated into two categories: governmental funds and proprietary funds.
-Fund financial statements report essentially the same functions as those reported in the government-wide financial statements, fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+Fund financial statements report essentially the same functions as those reported in the government-wide financial statements.
+However, unlike the government-wide financial statements, fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.